D2himself/mlp-from-scratch/README.md

 - **PyTorch team** for building such an elegant framework
 - **ChatGPT** for patient tutoring through the mathematical concepts

-## 📞 Connect

-If this project helped you understand deep learning better, I'd love to hear about it!

 - 📝 [Medium Profile]